 14. Can You Hear My Heart

-is a story of two people pretending either to protect themselves or the people they love.
+Can you hear my heart was included in our checklist of best mbc dramas the story of two people pretending either to protect themselves or the people they love.
 From the title, one would expect a very soapy drama slowly building into a happy ending.
 But that would be wrong.
 This is a show made up of plots that build up into another plot.
 In other words, there is so much going on that sometimes you will forget your soap opera expectation about this show.

 The characters were well played that you cannot help but sympathize with them even if you question the reasons behind their actions.
 But that is not to say that you will immediately love and consume this show.
 To be honest, it takes a few episodes before the show started to grow on me.
 But as soon as it did, I’m hooked.